Taming The Tongue Sermon Illustration

 Words impact us – When we say something, what comes out of our mouth also corrupts our hearts if it’s negative; therefore, the person we are speaking about is not the only one that is being impacted, but our wicked words are actually toxic for ourselves and our own soul.

 Toxic for others – When we speak negative words, they are toxic for us and they’re also toxic for others.
-Many relationships are destroyed, families are broken, nations are at unrest, and many conflicts persist because of the words that we choose to say or not say.
+Many relationships are destroyed, families are broken, nations are in unrest, and many conflicts persist because of the words that we choose to say or not say.